SpredfastLegacy/JMVC-Inject/README.md

 	new TestClass().foo(); // alerts '123'

+Nothing prevents you from using named functions as methods in your class.
+The function name will take precedence over the class.

 ## Injecting Controller methods

-Controllers can be injected just like any other class, but also offer two additional features:
+Controller methods can be injected just like any other class method, but also offer two additional features:

  1. Your injector defintion can include a selector, to inject controllers differently depending upon their place in the DOM.
  2. The controller options can be used to define dependencies and as arguments to parameterized factories (see below).

-### Option Susbtitution
+### Option Substitution

 	var injector = Inject({
 	  name: 'foo',